9 Things That Will Slow Down Your Home Renovation

 Sometimes the best contractors are booked for a few weeks or months and can’t take on any new projects.
 From local general contractors to plumbers, book your experts in advance to ensure you have the help you need when you need it.

 Talk with your contractor about what works for your family schedule.
-Maybe you don’t want the drywallers coming on Saturday morning when you usually sleep in, or you host a book club every Wednesday afternoon.
+Maybe you don’t want the drywallers coming on Saturday morning when you usually sleep in, for example, or you host a book club every Wednesday afternoon.
 Getting on the same page with your contractor ensures you’re sticking to a realistic project timeline that doesn’t disrupt too much of your lifestyle.

-6. Muddling up Permits
+6. Muddling Up Permits

 7. Increasing the Scope of Your Project

 Once you have a wall open for HVAC work, it could make sense to add insulation, too.
-If you’re rewiring the living room, maybe now’s the time to add recessed lighting.
+If you’re rewiring the living room, maybe now’s the time to install recessed lighting.
 Expanding the size of your project can be the right move but adds time and cost to the job.

 8. Forgetting to Factor in Weather